 The Arkham team in Chelsea

-Arkham's new headquarters in Chelsea, London, now house a number of Arkham's team members or affiliates.
+Arkham's new headquarters in Chelsea, London, houses a number of Arkham's team members or affiliates.
 Miguel Morel is joined by: Henry Fisher, the former Chief of Staff at Reserve cryptocurrency, and current CTO at Arkham, Charlie Smith, former Head of Business Development at Reserve cryptocurrency, a co-founder of Arkham, and founder of another start-up, Jonah Bennet, journalist and co-founder of an online magazine that employed several Arkham employees as writers, Zachary Lerangis, current Head of Operations at Arkham, and Keegan McNamara, former TPM at Arkham and founder of another start-up.

 Three things are noteworthy.
 Firstly, those at this location are all in their early 20s.
 Secondly, Charlie Smith and Keegan McNamara are now former members of Arkham, since they are working on new startups, reflecting the fluid nature of Arkham's composition, and why it should not be thought of as a traditional company.
 Thirdly, three individuals at the house have links to a cryptocurrency "stablecoin" project called Reserve, which Miguel says he co-founded...